 1. Introduction

-During the coronavirus (COVID-19) pandemic, we have been providing timely indicators of the effect of the disease on the UK economy and society in our Coronavirus and the latest indicators for the UK economy and society bulletin.
+Since the onset of the coronavirus (COVID-19) pandemic, Office for National Statistics (ONS) has been publishing timely indicators to show the impact the disease and resulting government restrictions have had on the UK economy and society in our Economic activity and social change in the UK, real-time indicators bulletin.

-We measure company creations using the number of "incorporations" and company closures using the number of "voluntary dissolutions applications".
+We measure company creations using the number of "incorporations", and company closures using the number of "voluntary dissolutions applications" and “compulsory dissolution first gazettes”.

 What is a company?